danielBingham/danielbingham/README.md

 I'm a vim user and this is my `.vimrc`.
 I keep it here so that it's easily portable between machines.
 Feel free to grab anything that looks interesting!

+## Defunct Projects

+These are projects that I worked on at some point and still keep the code on Github for posterity's sake.
+Some of them might be reactivated if I regain interest.

 <details>
 <summary>Defunct Projects</summary>